jonreid/ExpectToEventuallyEqual/README.md

 ![Example failure says test_numberOfRows(): failed - Expected 2, but was 1 after 93 tries, timing out after 1.0 seconds](images/example-failure.png)

-There is a [SampleApp](SampleApp) you can try to see some passing tests and one failing test.
+There is a [SampleApp](SampleApp) you can try to see some passing tests and one failing test, using both XCTest and Swift Testing.

 ## How To Install